markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/create-application.md

     + Use the arrows keys to select and space to unselect/select, and Enter to confirm selection.
 1. __How would you like to name this action?__
     + Use the default name `worker`.
-    + If your project will contain multiple workers that perform different asset computations, name your first worker according to the job it will do, for example: `auto-straighten` or `auto-tone`.
+    + If your project will contain multiple workers that perform different asset computations, name them semantically.

 ## Review the anatomy of the project